zejji/DbContextScopeEFCore/README.md

 The `DbContextScope` library allows users to create scopes which control the lifetime of ambient `DbContext` instances, as well giving control over the exact time at which changes are saved.

 For general usage instructions, see the original Github repository and article referred to above.
+Please note the `Mehdime.Entity` namespace has been renamed to `Zejji.Entity`.

 The new `RegisteredDbContextFactory` class can be used as follows: